iKenndac/new-blog/content/posts/2024-09-25-handling-responder-chain-actions-in-swiftui.md

 Part of the Mac work is building out a robust set of menus and keyboard shortcuts.
 We're using the "traditional" approach for this — building out the menus with action-based items that pieces of UI can choose to handle.

 This blog post is going to use the specific example of applying a star rating to images.
-There multiple places in the app the user might want to apply a rating to an image — in the image grid, in the single image viewer, and in a separate window/screen dedicated to viewing images.
+There are multiple places in the app the user might want to apply a rating to an image — in the image grid, in the single image viewer, and in a separate window/screen dedicated to viewing images.

 <img width="441" src="/pictures/swiftui-responder-chain/rating-menu.png" />